-We asked the Managing Director of Rapid Response Team's Steve Berman, licensed general contractor, what Floridians can do to prepare their homes before a storm makes landfall in their area.
+We asked one of Rapid Response Team's licensed general contractors, what Floridians can do to prepare their homes before a storm makes landfall in their area.
 Here are some expert insights:

 Put Away "Missiles"

 During a major storm, you don't want any "missiles" flying around your house.
 Put away all objects that are outside your house and not attached to the ground, like barbecue grills, trash cans, umbrellas, patio furniture and flag posts.